|

 << Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > 1: Menu bar and General Toolbars > Visibility > Show Other Kinematic and Sketch elements |

-To control the visibility of Kinematic elements and Sketch elements in the graphics-area.
+To control the visibility of kinematic and sketch-elements in other Mechanism-Editors in the graphics-area of the active Mechanism-Editor.

-Toggle this “Global Switch” and also a “Local Switch” (Light-Bulb) in each Mechanism name-tab.
+Use this “Global Switch” together with “Local Switches” (Light-Bulbs) in each Mechanism name-tab.

 Toggle between two states.